Middle Tennessee vs. Florida International NCAA Football Odds, Plays and Insights | November 13, 2021

 Florida International Stats and Trends

-- The Panthers have covered the spread twice this year when underdogs by 10 points or more (in five chances).
+- The Panthers have been underdogs by 10 points or more five times this season and have covered the spread twice.

-- Florida International's games this year have hit the over on five of eight set point totals (62.5%).
+- Florida International's games this year have gone over the point total in 62.5% of its opportunities (five times in eight games with a set point total).

-- Florida International is 0-1 against the spread and 1-1 overall in games when it records more than 28.8 points.
+- Florida International is 0-1 against the spread and 1-1 overall when the team puts up more than 28.8 points.

-- In games that Florida International amasses more than 388.9 yards, the team is 1-3 against the spread and 1-4 overall.
+- When Florida International churns out over 388.9 yards, the team is 1-3 against the spread and 1-4 overall.

-- The Panthers have turned the ball over 13 times, 12 fewer times than the Blue Raiders have forced turnovers (25).
+- The Panthers have 13 giveaways this season, while the Blue Raiders have 25 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.